iramler/score_uscots_2025_breakout/README.md

 - <a href="https://isle.stat.cmu.edu/SCORE/Marathons_SCORE_Template/"
   target="_blank">Marathon Record-Setting Over Time</a>

-## Level 2 - Student Choice (Dataset Repository)
+## Level 2 - Student Choice (Data Repository)

-- Datasets Repository: <a href="https://data.scorenetwork.org"
+- Data Repository: <a href="https://data.scorenetwork.org"
   target="_blank">data.scorenetwork.org</a>
   - Lots of example datasets that can be used to start the process of building a module.

-ACTIVITY - TBD
+### BREAKOUT ACTIVITY - Find some data!

+Take the role of a student and use the SCORE Data Repository to datasets for each of the projects outlined below:

+### Project \#1: Data Description

+Find a dataset with at least 30 cases and information for at least one categorical and three quantitative variables.
+Use summary statistics and graphs to describe individual variables and any interesting relationships between them.

+### Project \#3: Regression

+Find a dataset with a quantitative variable that you would like to predict and 3-5 potential predictors.
+Look at satterplots, correlations, and simple linear models to see which are effective predictors.

-## Level 3 - Student Contributions
+## Level 3 - Student Contributions (Review and/or Submit Materials)

+A good activity for a Sports Analytics Club or individual students interested in sports-based statistics applications is to work through a SCORE module (especially those in the preprint repositories) and provide a student review of the materials.

-- Student reviews <a
+- Link for student reviews <a
   href="https://docs.google.com/forms/d/e/1FAIpQLSd7Sigx6d8h4RHu0EsybC4K6C1aUFL5t1AcpwlPj897eOtC9A/viewform"
   target="_blank">Google form for Student Reviews</a>
-  - Have your students work through and then review a proposed SCORE module
+  - Form will include a dropdown list of modules to review.

+Many of the submissions to the SCORE Data and Module Repositories have originated from undergraduate students.
+Submitting a dataset is generally a good first step, before expanding to do a full module.

 - Submit a module, module idea, or dataset:
   <a href="https://scorenetwork.org/submissions.html"
   target="_blank">scorenetwork.org/submissions.html</a>